Lost In Translation: Amorous Love

 St. Augustine: “God’s love is the only worthy love.”

-And the amorous love between two ordinary humans got lost in translation.
+And the subject of amorous love between two ordinary humans got lost in translation.

 Paradise Lost

-We have not had enough Miltons to counterbalance the many Augustinians holding out in orthodox theological seminaries.
+We have not had enough Miltons and Blakes to counterbalance the many Augustinians holding out in orthodox theological seminaries.

 courtly love